wvirany/blog/content/why/index.md

 [Matt Might](https://matt.might.net/),
 to name a few.

 [^fn2]: I gratefully welcome feedback!
-Please feel free to reach out to me or leave your thoughts in the discussion section of my posts.
+Please feel free to reach out to me or leave your thoughts in the discussion section of my posts, whether it be errors or something else.